 As a matter of fact, the original doors were mirrored panels straight from 1986.

 While I was totally fine with the original closet doors (the mirrored doors actually made the room look bigger to me), in typical Tasmanian fashion, as soon as we notify our realtor that we are finished with prepping our home to sell, one of the glass panels shatters.
-While I think it was the result of a temper tantrum, I really cannot say for sure.

 At any rate, we wanted to address the issue in the easiest, most cost-effective way possible.